ryjw/Kanban-task-management/API.md

 ## GET /api/board

-Gets only the boards created by that user
+Gets everything created by that user

 ### Request: